 First: the Company tried to eliminate the existing traders and later they appoint a paid servant called the gomastha to supervise weavers, collect supplies, and examine the quality of cloth.

 - Pre-colonial industrialisation was slow.
 Silk and cotton textiles were traditional items of export.

 - Exported as far as Afghanistan, Persia, Central Asia, South-East Asia from Surat in Gujarat, Masaulipatnam on Coromandel coast and Hooghly in Bengal.

 - A number of merchants and bankers involved in the network of import and export.

 - Europeans wrested monopoly of trade in the mid-18th century through concessions from rulers, monopoly rights etc.

 - Old ports like Surat were replaced by new ports in Calcutta, Bombay and Madras.

-- Textile industry changed dramatically after the conquest of Bengal and Carnatic in the 1760s and 1770s.
+- The textile industry changed dramatically after the conquest of Bengal and Carnatic in the 1760s and 1770s.

 - Weavers suffered the most.
-Forced to work for the company, who acted through their agents called Gomasthas.
+Forced to work for the company, which acted through their agents called Gomasthas.